gohugoio/hugo/content/about-hugo/why-i-built-hugo.md

 I looked at existing static site generators like [Jekyll][], [Middleman][], and [Nanoc][].
 All had complicated installation dependencies and an unacceptably long time to render my blog with hundreds of posts.
 I wanted a framework that would give me rapid feedback while making changes to the templates, and the 5-minute-plus render times were just too slow.
 In general, the static site generators were very blog-minded and didn't provide for other content types and flexible URLs.

 I wanted to develop a fast and full-featured website framework without any dependencies.
-The [Go language][] seemed to have all the features I needed in a language.
+The [Go language][] seemed to have all the features I needed.
 I began developing Hugo in Go and fell in love with the language.
 I hope you will enjoy using Hugo (and [contributing to it][]) as much as I have writing it.

 &#8213;Steve Francia ([@spf13][])